Greenhouse Gas Emissions and Energy Use

 • We source energy from renewable sources wherever possible.

-We implement numerous energy efficiency projects across our manufacturing, warehousing and administrative locations.
+We regularly investigate and implement numerous energy efficiency projects across our manufacturing, warehousing and administrative locations.
 These include:

 • Upgrading to LED lighting where possible